evennia/evennia/docs/sphinx/source/wiki/BatchCommandProcessor.rst

 Just like you would write them in-game, except you have more freedom with line breaks.

-Here's the rules of syntax of an ``*.ev`` file.
+Here are the rules of syntax of an ``*.ev`` file.
 You'll find it's really, really simple:

--  All lines having the # (hash)-symbol *as the first one on the line* are considered *comments*.
+-  All lines having the ``#`` (hash)-symbol *as the first one on the line* are considered *comments*.
+All non-comment lines are treated as a command and/or their arguments.
--  Comments also have an actual function -- they mark the *end of the previous command definition*.
-So never put two commands directly after one another in the file - separate them with a comment, or the second of the two will be considered an argument to the first one (regardless, using plenty of comments is a good practice anyway).
+-  Comment lines have an actual function -- they mark the *end of the previous command definition*.
+So never put two commands directly after one another in the file - separate them with a comment, or the second of the two will be considered an argument to the first one.
+   Besides, using plenty of comments is good practice anyway.
--  Extra whitespace in a command definition are ignored.
-If you want a line break in texts, leave an empty line.
-Two empty lines thus means a new paragraph (for commands accepting formatting, that is).
+-  Extra whitespace in a command definition is *ignored*.
+-  A completely empty line translates in to a line break in texts.
+Two empty lines thus means a new paragraph (this is obviously only relevant for commands accepting such formatting, such as the ``@desc`` command).
+-  The very last command in the file is not required to end with a comment.

 Below is a version of the example file found in ``game/gamesrc/commands/examples/batch_cmds.ev``.

 ::

-    #
-    # This is an example batch build file for Evennia.
-    ## This creates a red button button@create button:examples.red_button.RedButton# (This comment ends input for @create)
-    # Next command.
-Let's create something. @set button/desc =
-      This is a large red button.
+    # # This is an example batch build file for Evennia.  ## This creates a red button @create button:examples.red_button.RedButton # (This comment ends input for @create) # Next command.
+Let's create something.  @set button/desc =    This is a large red button.
 Now and then    it flashes in an evil, yet strangely tantalizing way.
 A big sign sits next to it.
 It says:----------- Press me! -----------  ...
 It really begs to be pressed!
-You know you want to!

-    # (This ends the @set command).
-Note that single line breaks
-    # and extra whitespace in the argument are ignored.
-Empty lines
-    # translate into line breaks in the output.
-    # Now let's place the button where it belongs (let's say limbo #2 is
-    # the evil lair in our example)@teleport #2# (This comments ends the @teleport command.)
-    # Now we drop it so others can see it.
-    # The very last command in the file needs not be ended with #.drop button
+You  know you want to!     # (This ends the @set command).
+Note that single line breaks  # and extra whitespace in the argument are ignored.
+Empty lines  # translate into line breaks in the output. # Now let's place the button where it belongs (let's say limbo #2 is  # the evil lair in our example) @teleport #2 # (This comments ends the @teleport command.)  # Now we drop it so others can see it.  # The very last command in the file needs not be ended with #. drop button

 To test this, run ``@batchcommand`` on the file.
 A button will be created, described and dropped in Limbo.
 All commands will be executed